 Common Symptoms of Imposter Syndrome

-Imposter syndrome can manifest in various ways, including:
+Imposter syndrome can show up in different ways, including:

-• Believing one’s achievements are due to sheer luck rather than ability.
+- Believing your achievements are due to luck rather than ability.

-Imposter syndrome can stem from a variety of sources, including:
+Imposter syndrome can stem from various sources, including:

 Early Childhood Experiences

-• Messages from parents tying self-worth to accomplishments or intelligence.
+- Messages from parents that tie self-worth to accomplishments or intelligence.

-• Comparisons to siblings or relatives, undermining self-esteem.
+- Comparisons to siblings or relatives, which can undermine self-esteem.

-• Controlling or overprotective parenting, creating fear of new experiences.
+- Controlling or overprotective parenting that creates fear of new experiences.

 Culture and Environment